myrical-app/myrical-v2/README.md

 A revolutionary open-source tool for automated multi-central, domino-based kidney transplant matching.

-This project is a WIP.
+This project is a WIP (current being built in TypeScript + React Native).
 More details to come soon.

 Build and maintained by [**@FilippoFonseca**](https://twitter.com/FilippoFonseca) and [**@MarkMusic2727**](https://twitter.com/markmusic2727).